nuEGil/NotesOnTextTasks/NotesOnMedicalCodes.md

 __See RAGTextAppParts/hf_embed_classifiy.py for a simple example of using DistilBERT from hugging face in a classification example__

-__See TransformerTutorials/ for pytorch and tensorflow implementations of transformers__
+__See TransformerTutorials/ for tensorflow implementations of transformers__

 ## ICD-10-PCS